nautobot/helm-charts/docs/advanced-features/rbac-roles.md

 - **Resources**: `jobs`
 - **Verbs**: `create`, `get`, `list`, `watch`

-You may customize the role name and verbs if needed.
+You may customize the role name if needed.

 ```yaml
 serviceAccount: